 Close Your Own Loan mortgage review

-Close Your Own Loan fees
+Close Your Own Loan Requirements

 To qualify for a home loan with Close Your Own Loan, you’ll need a minimum credit score of 620.
 You’ll also need to be ready with a down payment of at least 3%.
 Some loans may require a much higher credit score and/or down payment to be approved.